microsoft/DialoGPT/README.md

 ## Contact

 Please contact [DialoGPT@microsoft.com](mailto:DialoGPT@microsoft.com) if you have any questions/suggestions.
 However, the response will be sporadic.
-Please expected delays.
+Please expect delay.

 ## Contributing